icgc-dcc/dcc-docs/docs/download/downloading_data.md

 accessToken=ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-
 ```

-6. Find your data of interest at https://dcc.icgc.org/repositories, and generate a manifest.
-There are two ways to do this:
+6. Find your data of interest at https://dcc.icgc.org/repositories in the Collaboratory repository, and then download the manifest file

+7. Run score-client and downloaded manifest file to download data